FAQs

 Breakfast & Lunch: On your own / Community Kitchen

 Dinner: Provided Tuesday-Saturday.
 Vegetarian, vegan, gluten-free and nut-free available.
-(Make sure to let us know in your registration form so we can make sure we have you covered.)
+(Dietary restrictions?
+Make sure to let us know in your registration form.)

 Community Kitchen: